Concerns linger on World of Beer liquor license | Sarasota | Your Observer

 “The two predecessors that were in there were really bad neighbors,” Schantz said.
 “Week after week — high amplification, with music late into the evening.”

-If the city approves use of the 4COP license, that liquor license would remain attached to the property even if World of Beer leaves.
+If the city approves use of the 4COP license, the right to use that liquor license would remain attached to the property even if World of Beer leaves.
 One of the conditions tied to the approval states the tenant of that building has to be a restaurant to use the license.
 Staff recommended another condition that would require food service during all hours of operation.

 But residents at Rivo remain concerned that, if a new business moves into the space at 1888 Main St., there will be more noise-related issues.

-Note: UPDATE: The City Commission voted Monday to hold a public hearing before allowing the use of a new liquor license at a Main Street bar — and less than four hours later reversed its decision and approved the application.